silexphp/Silex/doc/providers.rst

 You need to watch out in what order you do certain things when interacting with providers.
 Just keep to these rules:

-* Class paths (for the autoloader) must be defined **before** the provider is registered.
-Passing it as a second argument to ``Application::register`` qualifies too, because it sets the passed parameters first.

-  *Reason: The provider will set up the autoloader at provider register time.
-If the class path is not set at that point, no autoloader can be registered.*

 * Overriding existing services must occur **after** the provider is registered.